ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 for computation details.)

-For now, assign all simulants within the same household who are relatives of the reference person with have the same last name.
+For now, assign all simulants within the same household who are relatives of the reference person the same last name.
 This excludes "roommate/housemate" and "other nonrelative" to the reference person.
-This is an oversimplification as some might have different last names, but works for the initial model.
+This is an oversimplification as some relatives might have different last names, but works for the initial model.

 This will not be applied to anyone in a group quarter.